irmen/prog8/docs/source/programming.rst

 .. hint::
-    Strings and uwords (=memory address) can often be interchanged.
+    Strings/arrays and uwords (=memory address) can often be interchanged.
     An array of strings is actually an array of uwords where every element is the memory address of the string.
 You can pass a memory address to assembly functions that require a string as an argument.
+    For regular assignments you still need to use an explicit ``&`` (address-of) to take the address of the string or array.

 .. caution::
-    It's probably best to avoid changing strings after they've been created.
+    It's probably best to avoid changing the contents in strings and treat them as static.
     This includes changing certain letters by index, or by assigning a new value, or by modifying the string via other means for example ``substr`` function and its cousins.
-    This is because if your program exits and is restarted (without loading it again), it will then start working with the changed strings instead of the original ones!
+    This is because the changes persist in memory.
+If your program exits and is restarted (without reloading it from disk), it will then start working with the modified strings instead of the original ones!
-    The same is true for arrays.
+    The same is true for arrays!
+So be careful to (re)initialize them if needed.

 Structs